NathanPG/rcos-status-updates/fall_2018/week_05.md

 ## Last Week's Accomplishments

-We have successfully get early data we want and store them in the database.
+We have successfully get early data.

 ## This Week's Plan

-I am going to learn things about database.
+Review the code.

 ## Anything Blocking?

-Another brand new area for me.

-## Notes
+The leader of back-end had no time to work with us.